fgmacedo/python-statemachine/docs/auto_examples/order_control_rich_model_machine.rst

 Testing
 -------

-Let's first try to create a statemachine instance, using the default dummy model that don't have the needed methods to complete the state machine.
+Let's first try to create a statemachine instance, using the default dummy model that doesn't have the needed methods to complete the state machine.
 Since the required methods will not be found either in the state machine or in the model, an exception ``AttrNotFound`` will be raised.

 ..
 GENERATED FROM PYTHON SOURCE LINES 60-68